MugeraH/Delani-studio/README.md

 ## Description

-This is a clone website for Delani Studio website.It is part of the projects i made during Moringa school prep program it demonstrates the use of bootstrap, Javascript and jQuery in making a website.
+This is a clone website for Delani Studio website.
+It is part of the projects i made during Moringa school prep program it demonstrates the use of bootstrap, Javascript and jQuery in making a website.

 ## Live site